PekoniIMutteri/Menoni/README.md

 ## Roadmap

-I want to add some macros to associate functions with inputs more easily.
+I want to get rid of that macro.
+Don't use macros.

+But other than that, I want to be able to automatically save the data to a file, and load that data on the next launch.